-We use necessary cookies to make our site work (for example, to manage your session).
+We use necessary cookies to make our site work.
 We’d also like to use some non-essential cookies (including third-party cookies) to help us improve the site.
-By clicking ‘Accept recommended settings’ on this banner, you accept our use of optional cookies.
+By clicking ‘Accept recommended settings’ on this banner, you accept our use of analytics cookies.
+For more information on how these cookies work please see our Cookie policy.

 The Impact of the Recent Migration from Eastern Europe on the UK Economy